-To fabricate silicon micro-wires SiMWs, growth steps were illustrated as a sketch in Figure 2.
-The substrates that were used are cleaned laboratory glass slides with dimensions of 2x2x1.2 cm.
-Preparing sub-films: A thermal vacuumed evaporation technique (TET) of type (EDWARDS) was used to fabricate a film with a thickness of 50Ű from pure Si powder 99.99%, from US Research Nanomaterials, Inc., which was used.
-The deposition rate was 2 nm/s at 10-4 torr.
-The distance from the substrate to the evaporation sources was about 12 cm.
-Annealing was done using a vacuum furnace of type (IVOCLAR), for 30 min at 400C°.
+The growth steps were illustrated as a sketch in Figure 2 for the fabrication of the silicon microwires (SiMWs).
+The substrates that were used are cleaned laboratory glass slides with dimensions of $2 \times 2 \times 1.2$ cm.
+Preparing sub-films - a thermal vacuumed evaporation technique (TET) of type (EDWARDS) was used to fabricate a film with the thickness of 50Ű from pure Si powder with 99.99% purity from US Research Nanomaterials, Inc. The deposition rate was 2nm/s at 10-4torr.
+The distance from the substrate to the evaporation sources are about 12cm.
+Annealing was done using a vacuum furnace of type (IVOCLAR), for 30 minutes at 400°C.